 He follows her outside of the store where he ends up saving her from getting hit by a drunk driver.

 In a side chapter we learn that the driver is drunk because his daughter has just been killed.
-This book does a great job of filling us in on characters who only have passing relationships with the main characters.
+The Sun is Also a Star does a great job of filling us in on characters who only have passing relationships with the main characters.
 You never know what’s going on in a stranger’s life and what is motivating their bad (or good) behavior.
 We could all stand to be a little more forgiving.

 They begin talking after the whole life saving incident and Daniel is falling fast for her.
 I absolutely love that he falls for her not only because she is pretty but because she’s smart and gets really excited about explaining her nerdy obsessions with him.